Catherine of Aragon: Banishment and death

 The authenticity of the letter itself has been questioned, but not Catherine's attitude in its wording, which has been reported with variations in different sources.

 Catherine died at Kimbolton Castle on 7 January 1536.
 The following day, news of her death reached the King.
 At the time there were rumours that she was poisoned, possibly by Gregory di Casale.
 According to the chronicler Edward Hall, Anne Boleyn wore yellow for the mourning, which has been interpreted in various ways; Polydore Vergil interpreted this to mean that Anne did not mourn.
 Chapuys reported that it was King Henry who decked himself in yellow, celebrating the news and making a great show of his and Anne's daughter, Elizabeth, to his courtiers.
 This was seen as distasteful and vulgar by many.
 Another theory is that the dressing in yellow was out of respect for Catherine as yellow was said to be the Spanish colour of mourning.
-Certainly, later in the day it is reported that Henry and Anne both individually and privately wept for her death.
-On the day of Catherine's funeral, Anne Boleyn miscarried a male child.
+It is reported that Henry and Anne both individually and privately wept for her death later in the day.

+On the day of Catherine's funeral, Anne miscarried a male child.
 Rumours then circulated that Catherine had been poisoned by Anne or Henry, or both.
 The rumours were born after the apparent discovery during her embalming that there was a black growth on her heart that might have been caused by poisoning.
 Modern medical experts are in agreement that her heart's discolouration was due not to poisoning, but to cancer, something which was not understood at the time.
 Catherine was buried in Peterborough Cathedral with the ceremony due to her position as a Dowager Princess of Wales, and not a queen.
 Henry did not attend the funeral and forbade Mary to attend.